Going to the capital of Zimbabwe? Are you wondering, what’re the things to do in Harare?

 The primary point to see here is Tomb of the Unknown Soldier.
 This symbolizes the final resting place for tens of thousands of people who gave their lives for the sake of independence.
 Before 1981, their remains were scattered throughout the country in various little-known places.
 Now they all are united in eternal peace.

 Other important points to visit here are The Eternal Murals, the Murals on walls.
-And of course you shouldn’t miss the museum here with its great historical exhibits.
-The sunset over the hill with the monuments in silhouette make for great photogenic opportunities.
+And of course, you shouldn’t miss the museum here with its great historical exhibits.
+The sunset over the hill with the monuments in silhouette makes for great photogenic opportunities.

 Don’t make the mistake of not visiting this great place instilling humanity and understanding the toils and troubles of the Zimbabwean people.
 It is open from eight to five every day except Sundays.
 Though you can cover the grounds in half an hour, you would do best to enlist a local guide and listen to the stories.
 For that, you would need time and packed food, since there are no good eateries around here.